PaddlePaddle/continuous_evaluation/README.md

 run_train_gpu
 ```

-To make the testing logic stable, the testable model should assure that
+To make the testing logic stable, the testable model should ensure that

 - fix the random seed to make result reproducible
 - just run 10 or 20 batches, and the whole execution take no more than 30 mins